-Each of these muscles has its own tendon and these four tendons converge to form the rotator cuff tendon.
+Each of these muscles has its tendon and these 4 tendons converge to form the rotator cuff tendon.
 The rotator cuff tendon is simply a fibrous sheath that attaches across the outside of the humeral head.
 Together with the muscles, these tendons allow us to move our shoulders through muscle constriction and relaxation.

-Though each of these components can become a source of pain or dysfunction in the shoulder, the most common rotator cuff injury is a tear.
-These tears can occur following acute trauma or may be due to degenerative effects overtime.
-Whatever the case may be, patients will feel a drastic reduction in the range of motion, pain, swelling, and instability following a rotator cuff tear.
+One of the more common rotator cuff injuries is a tear.
+These tears can occur following acute trauma or may be due to degenerative effects over time.
+Patients will feel a drastic reduction in the range of motion, pain, swelling, and instability following a rotator cuff tear.

-Rotator cuff injuries are most common in people over the age of 60 or who express repeated overhead motions or engage in activities that require forceful pulling maneuvers.
-Athletes, drummers, and blue-collar workers whose jobs entail long bouts of physical exertion involving the shoulder are most susceptible to these types of injuries.
+Rotator cuff injuries are most common in people over the age of 60 or who express repeated overhead motions.
+Athletes, drummers, and workers whose jobs entail long bouts of physical exertion involving the shoulder are most susceptible to these types of injuries.

 Diagnosing Rotator Cuff Tears

-After an acute injury or at the onset of the above-mentioned symptoms, it may be best to have a trained health team perform a diagnosis of your rotator cuff.
+After an acute injury or at the onset of the above-mentioned symptoms, you should have a trained health team perform a diagnosis of your rotator cuff.
 These assessments can help a person prevent further damage and ensure that proper treatment takes place.

-Doctors will run a routine medical background check to uncover any past trauma which may be causing symptoms and follow this up with a physical examination.
+Doctors will run a routine medical background check to uncover any past trauma which may be causing symptoms.
+They will follow this up with a physical examination.

 Physical examinations for rotator cuff tears are simple – doctors will stretch the arm and shoulder to the outer limits of their range of motion and palpate the area to uncover any peculiarities.
-These tests will help doctors pinpoint an exact location for the tear in order to help assure the medical imaging tests cover the correct portion of the shoulder.
+These tests will help doctors pinpoint an exact location for the tear to help assure the medical imaging tests cover the correct portion of the shoulder.